asa1997/utility-foundry-wg/workflow/stories/kob.md

 A simplified governance framework was derived from [Sovrin Governance Framework](https://sovrin.org/library/sovrin-governance-framework/) as a model and tailored to fit the needs of our utilty.
 The KOBPIU networks are run with a very similar governance and structure as what the Sovrin Networks were based on, except that the network will be built for a specific jurisdiction.
 All documents are open source, and it will be operated as a public decentralized network.

 * Will be using Linux Foundation as the open source project models.
-* Will be using Hyperledger Indy as the ledger technology.
+* Will use Hyperledger Indy as the ledger technology.
 * Will begin by building a TestNet, then a production network and finally a demonstration network as more and more Node Operators come onboard.

 ### Create